 Phonics is taught daily throughout Foundation Stage and Year One and all types of learners are considered.
 We follow the ‘Storytime phonics’ teaching programme and allow the children to review, revisit and apply the phonic skills they have learnt in a fun and engaging way.

-At our school we follow the National Bookbanding system.
-All children take home colour coded books that are levelled to their ability.
+At our school we have developed a bespoke phonic banding system.
+All children take home colour coded books that are levelled to their phonic ability.
 There are a huge variety of books from a range of publishers and schemes which ensures that there is something that appeals to everyone.

 In addition to our English lessons we organise subject enrichment days such as visiting theatre groups and story tellers.

-Parental support is highly valued and hugely beneficial to the children.
+Parental support is highly valued and hugely beneficial to the children, we encourage our children to read at least three times a week at home to develop their reading mileage.
 Please use the links below to obtain additional ideas so that you can support your child at home.

 Links – please click to open

-Our Writing Co-ordinator is Mrs Lissaman and our Reading Co-ordinator is Mrs Broom.
+Our Writing Co-ordinator is Mrs Dickens and our Reading Co-ordinator is Mrs Creighton.